RevolutionTech/resume/README.md

 ### EMPLOYMENT EXPERIENCE

+**Backend Engineer**
+<br />InfoScout, 322 Ritch St, San Francisco, CA, US, Apr 2014 – Dec 2014

+- Took ownership over project to move consumer apps from webviews to native
+- Engineered new models and performed schema migrations to existing tables
+- Addressed various security vulnerabilities and took action to resolve them
+- Implemented new backend logic to improve data quality from users

-**Software Engineer**
+**Full-Stack Engineer**
-<br />A Thinking Ape Technologies, Inc., 322 Water St, Vancouver, British Columbia, Sept 2013 – Dec 2013
+<br />A Thinking Ape Technologies, Inc., 322 Water St, Vancouver, BC, CA, Sept 2013 – Dec 2013

 - Developed new features on games such as Kingdoms at War, a top grossing app on the App Store
 - Created and deployed an improved system for in-game events on a Django backend